mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 A wide variety of congestion control algorithms for real-time media have been developed (for example, "Google Congestion Controller" {{?I-D.draft-ietf-rmcat-gcc}}).
 The IETF has defined two such algorithms in Experimental RFCs (SCReAM {{?RFC8298}} and NADA {{?RFC8698}}).
 These algorithms
-for RTP are specifically tailored for real-time transmissions at low latencies, but this section would apply to any congestion control algorithm that meets the requirements described in "Congestion Control Requirements for Interactive Real-Time Media" {{!RFC8836}}.
+for RTP are specifically tailored for real-time transmission at low latencies, but the guidance in this section would apply to any congestion control algorithm that meets the requirements described in "Congestion Control Requirements for Interactive Real-Time Media" {{!RFC8836}}.

 Some low latency congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver, which is unavailable in QUIC {{!RFC9000}} without extensions.
-The QUIC implementations of the sender and receiver can use an extension to add this information to QUIC as described in {{optional-extensions}}.
+QUIC implementations can use an extension to add this information to QUIC as described in {{optional-extensions}}.
-An alternative to these dedicated real-time media congestion-control algorithms that QUIC implementations could support is the Low Latency, Low Loss, and Scalable Throughput (L4S) Internet Service {{?RFC9330}}, which can be used to limit growth in round-trip delays, due to increasing queuing delays.
+In addition to these dedicated real-time media congestion-control algorithms, QUIC implementations could support the Low Latency, Low Loss, and Scalable Throughput (L4S) Internet Service {{?RFC9330}}, which limits growth in round-trip delays that result from increasing queuing delays.
 While L4S does not rely on a QUIC protocol extension, L4S does rely on support from network devices along the path from sender to receiver.

 The application needs a mechanism to query the available bandwidth to adapt media codec configurations.
-If the employed congestion controller of the QUIC connection keeps an estimate of the available bandwidth, it could expose an API to the application to query the current estimate.
+If the employed congestion controller of the QUIC connection keeps an estimate of the available bandwidth, it could also expose an API to the application to query the current estimate.
 If the congestion controller cannot provide a current bandwidth estimate to the application, the sender can implement an alternative bandwidth estimation at the application layer as